 - Consolidation of all the metadata need to go into an AnIML in an intermediate/temporary format (e.g. a specially design database table)

 - Development of software routines to parse the metadata into the AnIML file format

 - Post processing file audits to verify that the data has been correctly converted

-While this process may take some time it will result in a significantly more useful dataset and lessons learned in the conversion can be feed back into the laboratory process to inprove the quality/extent of metadata and data that is collected.
+While this process may take some time, it will result in a significantly more useful dataset.
+Lessons learned in the conversion can be fed back into the laboratory process to improve the quality/extent of metadata and data that is collected.